 Olive egger chickens can be new and unfamiliar for some.
 There are various breeds of chickens, and this one is on the list of chickens that have mixed breeds.
 Technically, it is not a specific breed but a hybrid.

-- Background and History of Olive Egger Chicken
+Overview and Characteristics of Olive Egger Chickens

 Background and History of Olive Egger Chicken